evanandrewson-401-advanced-javascript/data-structures-and-algorithms/challenges/queueWithStacks/README.md

 Coding challenge #11

 ## Challenge
-The challenge is to create a stack class with push, pop, and peek methods and a queue class with enqueue, dequeue, and peek methods.
+The challenge is to create a pseudoqueue class with enqueue and dequeue methods.
+The pseudoqueue class should utilize two stacks.

 ## Approach & Efficiency
-I laregly copied the functionality of the linked lists over to the stacks and queues.
+To enqueue, I first added the value to the inStack then added the values to the end of the outStack to maintain first-in first-out.
+For dequeuing, I simply popped the value off of the outStack.